-See our most recent Landowner Update for highlights from the past year of monitoring.
+See our most recent Community Update for highlights from the past year and visit us on social media!

 Q: Do I have any say in the permit terms?